 Home Remedies for Adenomyosis

-Ginger: Ginger is a common dietary staple in many Asian countries, but it is becoming more and more popular around the world every year.
 Ginger is packed with gingerols, which are powerful antioxidants that also act as anti-inflammatory agents and keep the uterus functioning normally.
-Ginger tea is probably the best and easiest way to get these benefits, but ginger in your food is also an option.
-Ginger also works as a natural analgesic, so the pain of menstruation can be reduced.
+This common kitchen spice also works as a natural analgesic, so the pain of menstruation can be reduced.
+Ginger tea is probably the best and the easiest way to get these benefits, but ginger in your food is also an option.

-Calcium and Magnesium: These two essential minerals are closely associated with the menstrual process.
-Making sure that you have adequate amounts of calcium and magnesium ensures that your menstrual process is somewhat regulated, which can help to eliminate the symptoms or reduce the severity of adenomyosis.
+Foods rich in these two essential minerals balance the menstrual process, which can help to eliminate the symptoms or reduce the severity of adenomyosis.

-Vitex: This dried fruit of the “chaste tree” is used as an herb, and while it is not particularly common, it can seriously help symptoms of adenomyosis.
-Vitex has certain compounds that mirror the effects of other hormones, such as progesterone and testosterone, that also inhibit the production of other hormones, such as estrogen.
-Excess estrogen can be one of the causes of adenomyosis, so the ability to lower that level will consequently eliminate the symptoms of adenomyosis.
+Vitex or the dried fruit of the chaste tree can help with symptoms of adenomyosis as it has certain compounds that mimic the effects of hormones.
+These compounds act as progesterone and testosterone hormones, that inhibit the production of other hormones, such as estrogen.
+Excess estrogen can be one of the causes of adenomyosis, so the ability to lower the levels of this hormone will consequently eliminate the symptoms of adenomyosis.

-Yoga: Yoga can be used to re-center your body and moderate hormonal balance, which can reduce cramping discomfort during menstruation and lower the impact of the symptoms of adenomyosis.
+Yoga can be used to re-center your body and moderate hormonal balance.
+It can reduce cramping and discomfort during menstruation, and lower the impact of the symptoms of adenomyosis.
 Yoga also helps to stretch your body, eliminate toxins, boost the metabolism, and generally increase health, which can naturally lower the pain and inflammation of adenomyosis.

-Keishi-bukuryo-gan: Although this treatment is almost exclusively known about in Japan, this herbal remedy is very effective in treating adenomyosis.
-The word translates to “cinnamon mushroom tablet” and it has been under research for more than 20 years in terms of its role in menstrual disorders like adenomyosis.
-However, Japanese herbal specialists have recommended this treatment for many years and have reported success.
+Although this treatment is almost exclusively used in Japan, it is very effective in treating adenomyosis.
+The term translates to “cinnamon mushroom tablet” and this herbal remedy has been successfully used by Japanese herbal specialists to cure menstrual disorders like adenomyosis for many years.